NatelEnergy/grafana-discrete-panel/README.md

 - Use webpack build
 - FIX: Use background color to clear the background
 - Configurable duration resolution option (thanks @clink-aaron)
+- deploy using release-it
+- Don't hide series names on hover

 ##### v0.0.8